 So, on each sales opportunity if you can’t generally upsell and cross sell the only other variable you can change is the “sell price”.
 For the balance of 2024 and into 2025 with slower business the focus on “sell price” has become more extreme.

-There are of course proven ways to grow top line sales and gross margin at the same time as a distributor.
+Proven ways to grow top line sales and gross margin

 Many distributor leaders feel that top line growth above market often requires gross margin declines.
 There is a core belief that if we push too high or don’t respond to the competition (who is always bombing the market level price) we will lose.